 Christians stand under a moral necessity to love like they are loved.

 Nothing men did or said about God changed God’s love for them.
 Jesus cried out on the cross, “Father forgive them; for they know not what they do!”
 (Lu 23:34).
-This is not normal operating procedure for love; this is divine love.
+This is not a normal operating procedure for love; this is divine love.

 If we clearly see the extent of Jesus’ love on the cross for us, we cannot help but love fellow Christians.
-Jesus loved us when we were not lovely so we should love Christians who are not lovely.
+Jesus loved us when we were not lovely, so we should love Christians who are not lovely.
 This is not an easy task because some Christians are jerks.
 Jesus sacrificed Himself for sinners, not saints.
 This is radical love.
 It is easy to love attractive and likable people but not very easy to love unattractive people with human love; it requires divine love.

 Radical love requires the presence of God’s love in us.
-We need to be born spiritually to have capacity to love like this.
+We need to be born spiritually to have the capacity to love like this.
 Unless we possess God’s life, we cannot live like Him.
 Unless we know something about God’s love, we cannot love like Him.
 All other love falls short of divine self-sacrificing love.
-We love with the attitude of a sinner saved by grace, “I do not deserve God’s love but He loved me anyway.
-My fellow Christian does not deserve my love but I love him anyway.”
+We love with the attitude of a sinner saved by grace, “I do not deserve God’s love, but He loved me anyway.
+My fellow Christian does not deserve my love, but I love him anyway.”

 This kind of love does not love on the surface.
 It does not give the appearance of love but loves whether anyone sees our love or not.
 This is a love beyond natural faculty.
 This love does not cut people down but endures their idiosyncrasies.
 People with God’s life can love with God’s love.

 All lame excuses for not loving others will not stand the scrutiny of God’s unconditional, unalterable, inimitable love for sinners.
 Operating under this kind of love, we cannot say, “I can’t love that jerk.
-If you knew him like I know him, you would see why I can’t love him.”
-God loved us with all our sins, quirks, distortions and rationalization, so we should love those with the same failures.
+If you knew him as I know him, you would see why I can’t love him.”
+God loved us with all our sins, quirks, distortions, and rationalization, so we should love those with the same failures.
 Lame imitations cannot fake this kind of love.